 Studied monotype printmaking with Ryna Segal at the Pratt Graphics Center in Manhattan, New York.
+Print work in the basement of the Dakota building in New York City.

 1985 “Glider”, a monotype, was selected for the Pratt-Silvermine International Print Exhibition by William Rubin, the Metropolitan Museum’s director for Modern Art.